The Sin of Heter Mechira

 Notice the portions that speak of the land itself:

 Now, I'm pretty sure that is clear to almost everybody — it is the land that is to have rest.
 That's the whole purpose of the sabbath year.
+The Land of Israel is a living entity and needs rest.

 The command is important enough that God drove the remanent of Israel out of the land for seventy years because they did not obey the command regarding the sabbath year: